WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-shoppable-feed.md

 ### Open Post In

 In this Open Post In section, you can customize where you want to open your post.
 Remember, **Open Post In** options will work differently in the shoppable feed.
-Currently, four options are available in this setting: **None, Inline, Open on Instagram &amp; Open in PopupBox**.
+Currently, four options are available in this setting: **None, Inline, Open on Instagram & Open in PopupBox**.

 - **None:** You can select this option if you don't want to redirect your feed to any specific site.